NYC Bucket List (From a Local!)

 - Take a sightseeing cruise around Manhattan

-- See a musical on Broadway
+- See a musical on Broadway (this is a classic NYC activity!)

 - Admire the architecture of the iconic Flatiron Building